bruth/synapse/README.md

 var sB = Synapse(B);        // model

-sB.get('foo')               // get the value of the 'foo' property sB.set('hello', 'moto');    // sets the 'hello' property to 'moto'
+sB.get('foo');              // get the value of the 'foo' property sB.set('hello', 'moto');    // sets the 'hello' property to 'moto'
 ```